dihardchallenge/dihard3workshop/_pages/presentation.md

  + Upload your video and slide on the "Files" section.
  + Click "Submit".

-The deadline for submission is 16 January 2021.
+The deadline for submission is January 16th, 2021 at midnight [Anywhere on Earth](https://en.wikipedia.org/wiki/Anywhere_on_Earth).

 # Question and Answer session
 Q&A session can be conducted between presenters and audiences after the video playing with the coordination of the session chair and organizer.
 There are two modes for Q&A in Zoom Webinar: